What are MASLD and MASH?

 • Polyunsaturated fats are found in greatest amounts in corn, soybean and safflower oils, and many types of nuts.
 Omega-3 fatty acids are also a type of polyunsaturated fat, which includes oily fish such as salmon, walnuts and flaxseed oil.

-Your gastroenterologist or nutritionist may also suggest other dietary changes to help treat fatty liver disease and steatotic liver disease:
+Your gastroenterologist or dietitian may also suggest other dietary changes to help treat fatty liver disease and steatotic liver disease:

 • Eating more low-glycemic index foods, such as most fruits, vegetables and whole grains.